chiehting/chiehting.github.io/content/posts/progressive-summarization.md

 The second conventional approach to organizing notes is **notebook-first**.
 This basically translates how we organize things in the physical world — in a series of discrete containers — into the digital world.

-I propose we make the **design of individual notes** the primary factor, instead of tags or notebooks.
-With a note-first approach, your notes become like individual **atoms** — each with its own unique properties, but ready to be assembled into **elements, molecules, and compounds** that are far more powerful.
+I propose we make the **design of individual notes** the primary factor, instead of tags or notebooks. <span style="background-color:yellow;color:red">With a note-first approach, your notes become like individual **atoms** — each with its own unique properties, but ready to be assembled into **elements, molecules, and compounds** that are far more powerful.</span>

 #### DESIGNING DISCOVERABLE NOTES